joshlf/Machine/README.md

 * If an instruction divides by zero, the machine will fail.
 * If an instructions loads from or stores to a word which is not part of allocated memory, the machine will fail.
 * If an instruction outputs a value not in the range [0,255], the machine will fail.
+* If there are more instructions in a binary (exluding the first word) than there are words allocated in memory, the machine will fail.